Woman in New York Arrested for Possessing 2 Weapons of Mass Destruction

 Moira Johnston was interviewed on CNN on the Dr. Drew show on August 17, 2012.
 Click to see the video here.
 She is fully clothed on this.
 HLN's Dr. Drew talks to attorney Lisa Bloom about the legality of this.
 "Johnston told HLN’s Dr. Drew Thursday night that there is double standard among men and women in our culture concerning our bodies."

 Moira Johnston also said that she made her living as a dancer without a top or bra on.
 "HLN, formerly known as CNN Headline News and CNN2, is a cable television news channel based in the United States and a spinoff of the cable news television channel, CNN" according to Wikipedia.
-If you have trouble seeing the video above, go to this page to see it.

 On this article about Cancer and the Power of Vitamin D, learn why Doctor of Public Health, Cedric Garland, says that enough (lifeguard levels of) vitamin D can virtually eradicate breast cancer and reduce other cancers by 77%, with more information on this from Moores Cancer Center, Harvard Medical School, Andrew Weil M.D., Christaine Northrup M.D and a video by Dr Oz about vitamin D preventing breast, prostate and uterine cancer.
 Moores Cancer Center proposes that cancer is a vitamin D deficiency.